knanne/knanne.github.io/_posts/2017-02-14-How to create custom post navigation in Jekyll.md

 In researching a way to make the above easier, I started to build plugin in Ruby to auto-generate the post front-matter by iterating through posts and finding all the headings.
 But I still needed to link to the headings.

-Also, I stopped the idea of jekyll plugin as soon as I found out, [according to the Jekyll docs](http://jekyllrb.com/docs/plugins/), custom `.rb` files do not run during build on GitHub pages since it is built in `--safe` mode.
+I stopped the idea of jekyll plugin as soon as I found out, according to the [Jekyll docs on plugins](http://jekyllrb.com/docs/plugins/), custom `.rb` files do not run during build on GitHub pages since it is built in `--safe` mode.
+Since this site is served on GitHub pages, this was out for now (unless I wanted to go to all the work to publish a gem for this, eh)

-Then I found the default markdown-converter used in Jekyll [auto-generates IDs for headings ](https://kramdown.gettalong.org/converter/html) Could I get these and use them to build a front matter dictionary of sections and section IDs???
+Then I found the default markdown-converter used in Jekyll [auto-generates IDs for headings ](https://kramdown.gettalong.org/converter/html).
+Could I get these and use them to build a front matter dictionary of sections and section IDs?

 ...more research, thinking, research...Ah, Magic is found!